Kevin Coughlin: Later career

 In 2009, Coughlin considered running for Governor of Ohio.
 He declined to run after former Congressman John Kasich announced his candidacy.

 Coughlin formed an exploratory committee to consider a run for United States Senate in 2012.
 In October 2011 he announced he would not run, citing incumbent Sherrod Brown's strong polling numbers.

 Coughlin serves on the board of directors of the Ohio Capital Square Foundation and is a member of the Summit County Republican Executive Committee and Finance Committee.
 He lives in Bath Township, Ohio.

 Coughlin is the Ohio chair for U.S. Term Limits.

 United States House of Representatives elections

 2024

 Coughlin easily defeated two opponents to win the 2024 primary to be the Republican candidate for Ohio's 13th congressional district in the United States House of Representatives.
 During the general election, he was narrowly defeated by incumbent Democrat Emilia Sykes.

 2026

-Coughlin was seeking a rematch with Sykes in the 2026 election, however subsequently dropped out after the Ohio Redistricting Commission passed a bipartisan map that would’ve favored Sykes.
+Coughlin was seeking a rematch with Sykes in the 2026 election.
+He dropped out of the race in November 2025 following a redistricting decision that made the district more favorable to incumbent Democrat Emilia Sykes.